wna-se/seek4science.github.io/_pages/faq.md

 Malmström L, Rinn B, Müller W, and Goble C (2016) FAIRDOMHub: a repository and collaboration environment for sharing systems biology research.
 Nucleic Acids Research, 2016, 10.1093/nar/gkw1032.
   [DOI: 10.1093/nar/gkw1032](https://dx.doi.org/10.1093/nar/gkw1032)

-### Can I use SEEK in my research project?
+### Can I use FAIRDOM-SEEK in my research project?

 Of course.
 There are two different ways for you to get started.

 You can register on [FAIRDOMHub](https://fairdomhub.org) and create your own project.
 Our user guide gives you more details [https://docs.seek4science.org/help/user-guide/index.html](https://docs.seek4science.org/help/user-guide/index.html)
-You can download and install a local version of SEEK for your project/group to use.
+You can download and install a local version of FAIRDOM-SEEK for your project/group to use.
 You can find out more information here [http://docs.seek4science.org/tech/install.html](http://docs.seek4science.org/tech/install.html)

 Both are free to use, but with limited support unless they are used in conjunction with a FAIRDOM service package.

-### Can I arrange a data management service package with SEEK?
+### Can I arrange a data management service package with FAIRDOM-SEEK?

 Yes!
 You can find out more about our service packages on our FAIRDOM website [https://fair-dom.org/cost-fairdom-in-your-project/](https://fair-dom.org/cost-fairdom-in-your-project/) or you can contact us directly on community@fair-dom.org

-### How do I contribute to SEEK
+### How do I contribute to FAIRDOM-SEEK

-We welcome many contributions to our SEEK software.
+We welcome many contributions to our FAIRDOM-SEEK software.
 It is possible to easily contribute to both the software or the documentation through GitHub.

-Details on how to contribute to SEEK can be found at [http://docs.seek4science.org/contributing.html](http://docs.seek4science.org/contributing.html)
+Details on how to contribute to FAIRDOM-SEEK can be found at [http://docs.seek4science.org/contributing.html](http://docs.seek4science.org/contributing.html)

 You can also contribute at a higher level to FAIRDOM in general - details of which can be found at [http://fair-dom.org/contribute/](http://fair-dom.org/contribute/).

-### What 'data' should be uploaded into SEEK?
+### What 'data' should be uploaded into FAIRDOM-SEEK?

 The term 'data' covers